 The Group recognises the importance of good corporate governance and is managed under the direction and supervision of the Board of Directors.
-As required under the AIM Rules, we have adopted and comply with a recognised corporate governance code, being the Quoted Companies Alliance Corporate Governance Code (the "Code") and set out a summary of how we comply with it on pages 30 to 33 of the Annual Report.
+As required under the AIM Rules, we have adopted and comply with a recognised corporate governance code, being the Quoted Companies Alliance Corporate Governance Code (the "Code") and set out a summary of how we comply with it on pages 31 to 34 of the Annual Report.

 Serinus currently operates in Romania and Tunisia.
-Romania is allocated a mid-score on Transparency International's most recently published Corruption Perception Index ("CPI") and is ranked number 63 out of 180 countries in the 2023 CPI.
-Tunisia is ranked number 87 on the same CPI.
-Neither country is designated as high risk, Romania is within the European Union and both have well-evolved legal systems in place, however the Group's policies, procedures and working practices need to remain fit for purpose and be regularly reviewed and updated as required.
+Romania is allocated a mid-score on Transparency International's most recently published Corruption Perception Index ("CPI") and is ranked 65th out of 180 countries in the 2024 CPI with a score of 46, while Tunisia is ranked 92nd with a score of 39 on the same CPI.
+Neither country is designated as high risk, Romania is within the European Union, and both have well-evolved legal systems in place, however the Group's policies, procedures and working practices need to remain fit for purpose and be regularly reviewed and updated as required.
 The Group maintains internal control systems to guide and ensures that our ethical business standards for relationships with others are achieved.